 In one sense, this entire course has been building up an understanding of what implementing a blockchain at (inter)planetary scale could mean for humanity.
 Vinay Gupta called it a "global computing surface" and you can think of it as the great gift of this time, because it is not bound by the physical limits of space.

-The chaos of the bazaar is not generally considered to be a part of such conditions - Jesus threw the tables out the temple.
+Before we managed to merge the narratives around which we organize and our shared records of societal debt, Jesus had to throw the tables out the temple.
 However, it wasn't because the two are fundamentally incompatible.
 Three gospels state that his reason was that the authorities were thieving from the people.
 If you control the temple - i.e. the people's access to meaning - then you can use it to manipulate commercial transactions for your own benefit.
 It was these tables of power Jesus overturned.

 When you build digital temples no-one controls, then commerce and communion need not be different.
 Faith and finance (and every fiction between) are a reflection of one reality.
 There is no separation between these activities, bar that which we create for ourselves.